physicsbb/BookOfPhysics/_build/html/_sources/Portfolio/Phys128Lab.md

 Injection current changes the output wavelength of the laser.
 But various external factors can also cause the injection current/temperature to fluctuate, resulting in one kind of mode hopping.

 Bottom left of the graph in {numref}`ModeHopping` indicates that the external cavity has a closely packed profile of gain, similar to a sine wave, because spatially, assuming the treatement of light is a standing wave is appropriate, the back facet of the laser and the front facet of the external cavity form the boundaries of a standing wave.
 If the laser is lasing in IR range (1000 nm), a number as many as 300,000 nodes (of the standing wave) can exist in a mere 30 cm, and positioning the external cavity closer to or further from the laser can also result in changing the "boundary condition" of the standing wave, resulting in a very small change of mode in gain.

+Once we have an idea how to work with the gain of a laser, then we know how to tune it, and can then begin with the experiment.